 This article provides instructions on how to troubleshoot audio issues in a Collaborate with the Ultra experience session.
-Issues may range from no audio and video to garbled or poor audio.
+Issues may range from no audio and/or video to garbled or poor audio.

-Issues can be caused by using an older browser, older version of flash, or having other applications open at the same time when trying to use a Collaborate Ultra session.
+Issues can be caused by using an older browser or having other applications open at the same time when trying to use a Collaborate Ultra session.

 The following are some easy steps to have users try:

 - Try using a headset whenever possible (instead of using a built in laptop microphone for example).
 This helps prevent environmental noises from being picked up by the microphone.

 - At this time when using Chrome, Chrome uses the computer's default speakers.
 Check that the correct speakers are selected for your OS.
 Mac go to Apple > System Preferences > Sound.
 Windows go to Control Panel > Hardware and Sound > Sound or search for Sound and select Sound from the Control Panel in the search menu.